mofaizal/cka-and-ckad-certification-exams-practices-samp/README.md

  14   restartPolicy: Never
  15 status: {}
 ```
-Edit and add lines 12,13 and 14.
+Edit the yaml file and add lines 12,13 and 14.
 The final YAML file should look similar to the following code snippet.

 ```yaml
 apiVersion: v1